Jamie Carragher blasts 'disgraceful' Tottenham after first-half Newcastle mauling as Kieron Dyer claims Antonio Conte was right about players

 21mins - Longstaff's backheel tees up Isak to shoot across Lloris for number five.

-It was the first time Spurs conceded five goals in a Premier League match since May 2016 - also at Newcastle - with still 70 minutes remaining in the game.

-Prior to kick-off, former Spurs full-back Danny Rose had told Sky Sports that he was in favour of Cristian Stellini's switch to a back four following the late home defeat to Bournemouth.
+Prior to kick-off, former Spurs full-back Rose had told Sky Sports he was in favour of Stellini's switch to a back four following the late home defeat to Bournemouth.

 "I'm happy they've gone to a back four," said Rose.
 "Some of the games I've watched, they've played with a back five and two defensive midfielders - so that's seven.
 With the goalkeeper, it's eight.